 A tough off-cut that comes from the tail of the animal (as you probably guessed from the name), oxtail is absolutely loaded with fat, cartilage and marrow that becomes incredibly flavoursome when given the slow cooked treatment.

 To get the best result with your beef in the slow cooker, follow these tips for success:

 - Brown the beef first.
-If you’re not using a slow cooker, do this in the pot you’ll be cooking in (a cast-iron flameproof casserole dish with a tight-fitting lid is best) to ensure you retain all the juices and get achieve maximum flavour.
+If you’re not using a slow cooker, do this in the pot you’ll be cooking in (a cast-iron flameproof casserole dish with a tight-fitting lid is best) to ensure you retain all the juices and achieve maximum flavour.

-- When seasoning, add just a little at the start and then, if still required, adjust to taste before serving.
+- When seasoning, add just a little at the start and then, if still required, adjust to your taste before serving.
 As slow cooking encourages the reduction of liquid, the flavours can become very concentrated.